robholder/vim-timecode-compress/README.md

 ## Usage
 - Use place cursor on first timecode line to remain unchanged, then `:TimecodeCompress` to compress all preceding timecode lines to milliseconds duration.
-- Or place cursor on first timecode line to remain unchanged, then press `<Leader>t`.
+- Or place cursor on first timecode line to remain unchanged, then press `<Leader>tt`.